How to Care for Your Bearded Dragon

 What is a good bearded dragon substrate?

-- Solid substrates need to be scrubbed frequently
+- Solid substrates need to be scrubbed or replaced frequently

 - Solid substrates don’t cushion your dragon’s joints